Dear Beekeepers, please read all of this before pre-ordering your 2021 honeybee nucs. Our email is [email protected].

 Nuc is short for nucleus, the heart of a honeybee hive.
-5 frame nucs come in a super convenient EZ Jester box.
-Each nuc includes 3 frames of brood in different stages of larvae, 2 frames of honey/pollen to feed the newly hatched bees, a new queen with a proven good laying pattern, and a bunch of bees.
+5 frame nucs come in a super convenient EZ Jester box (or similar).
+Each nuc includes about 3 frames of brood in different stages of larvae, 2 frames of honey/pollen to feed the newly hatched bees, a new queen with a proven good laying pattern, and a bunch of bees.
 Pickup in May, weather depending, Claremore, Oklahoma.
 No shipping. $50 nonrefundable cancellation fee.

 !!
-Product Will Not Be Ready Till May 2020 For Pickup !!
+Product Will Not Be Ready Until May 2021 For Pickup !!
 Weather Depending!

 Please READ THIS BEFORE ORDERING … When you order a nuc of honeybees from us we are working to build these nucs for you.
 This requires splitting our own bees, queen rearing, having jester boxes prepared etc. So if you change your mind about honeybees and want a refund before pickup there is going to be a $50 fee we retain for our labor.
 If you change your mind at the last minute, on or after April 15th of this year we will only give a refund providing there’s someone else who will buy it.
 Generally we have a waiting list and that’s not a problem, but it’s not a guarantee.

 You must take the honeybee nuc home carefully so it won’t shift and jar while traveling and stress or even kill the bees.
 There needs to be some airflow while they travel.
 So for example, if you leave them in the trunk of your car overnight you might kill them.
-The entrance must be opened before the next morning so foragers can forage or they could get overheated in the nuc and die.
+The entrance must be opened before the next morning so foragers can fly away to forage or they could get overheated in the nuc and die.
 These nucs are full.
 When you move the frames out from the nuc box into your own hive body each frame must be moved carefully straight up so that the frame doesn’t roll into the side of the neighboring frames and roll bees.
 A person could roll their queen and kill her.
 Do not go looking for the queen while transferring the frames to your hive body and further stress the bees.
 They may swarm.
 Once you take the hive, we cannot be responsible for these kinds of beekeeper errors.

 We do our best to keep the hive beetles out of the hives but these guys are a real pest these days.
 Your hive won’t be overrun with hive beetles but there’s a chance there will be a handful.